 Urinary tract infection, prostatitis and prostate cancer may also lead to blood in the urine.

 A cough is commonly associated with smokers and people having a cold or allergies, but this is not always the case.
 A frequent cough with blood and shortness of breath are early signs of cancer in the lungs.
 A persistent cough without existing infection may be a sign of cancer.

 Sudden and unexplained weight loss is one of the possible signs of cancer in men.
 If a person is losing weight without making changes in regular diet or duration of exercise, he needs to consult a good oncologist immediately.

-A number of medical disorders and chronic ailments associate to fatigue as one of the symptoms.
+A number of medical disorders and chronic ailments associated to fatigue as one of the symptoms.
 Excessive fatigue, though suggests that something is wrong within the body.
 With the growth of cancer, the body starts to feel overly tired even after carrying out a light activity.
 Excessive and unexplained tiredness even after a good night’s sleep becomes a sign of colorectal cancer among men.

-Whilst aging, urinary changes are seen in men but some signs may be indicators of prostate cancer.
+Whilst ageing, urinary changes are seen in men but some signs may be indicators of prostate cancer.
 Some of the symptoms may include incontinence, urinary leakage, delay in urination, inability to urinate despite having an urge and straining during urination.
 Prostate cancer shows its presence in the men ageing 60 and older.